scylladb/scylladb/docs/operating-scylla/security/client-node-encryption.rst

 Follow the procedures below to enable a client to node encryption.
 Once enabled, all communication between the client and the node is transmitted over TLS/SSL.

+.. only:: enterprise

-The libraries used by Scylla for OpenSSL are FIPS 140-2 certified.
+  The libraries used by ScyllaDB Enterprise for OpenSSL are FIPS 140-2 certified.

 Workflow
 ^^^^^^^^